top of page

 What is the influence now in 576 of the Common Year:

-The Sky God Velnius is revered as an individual deity, while the four wind gods are collectively worshipped across the world as a singular entity known as The Velaeri, revered within the broader Pantheon.
+The Sky God Velnius is revered as an individual deity, while the four wind gods are collectively worshipped across the world as a singular entity known as The Velaeri, and revered only within the broader Pantheon and not individually.

 The Lord of Time, a venerable and ageless dragon, observed the unfolding changes with growing unease.
 Despite the existence of rules governing creation and the balance between good and evil, he could only perceive chaos, which unsettled him deeply.
 With patience, he enlightened more and more humans, revealing that an organized path founded on study and knowledge could bring about balance and growth.
 Those who heeded his guidance separated from the main tribe, forming what is now known as the Suel Tribe.
 To continue guiding these enlightened humans, he summoned from the ever-turning wheel of time three deities to aid the Suel on their journey to order.